-The new Roland HP-201 digital piano brings you unique piano sound, redefined authentic touch and beautiful cabinet design.
+The new Roland HP-201 digital piano brings you unique piano sound, redefined authentic touch, and a beautiful cabinet design.

 It is a full-size digital piano with an 88-key multi-sampled piano sound, along with Casio’s new PHA II keyboard with a fantastic, more extensive dynamic range.